allenpeng05/35L/README.md

 * TailwindCSS

 ## Running Locally
-Run the following commands to enter the frontend and the backend directories.
+Run the following commands to start our app.

-cd backend
 npm install

 cd frontend
-npm install

-After installing required dependencies, run the following commands in the frontend and backend directories respectively:

 npm run dev

+cd ../backend
+npm install bcrypt
 node app.js

+The app should be running on port 3000, assuming no other processes are currently bound to that port.

 If any errors occur in regards to bcrypt, run: